allianceauth/allianceauth/docs/installation/auth/settings.md

 ### STATIC_ROOT
 Root folder to store static files in.
 ### SUPERUSER_STATE_BYPASS
 Overrides superuser account states to always return True on membership tests.
-If issues are encountered, or you want to test access to certain portions of the site, set to False to disable.
+If issues are encountered, or you want to test access to certain portions of the site, set to False to respect true states of superusers.
 ## EMAIL SETTINGS
 ### DOMAIN
 The URL to which emails will link.